COVID-19 changes the game: Now is not the time to risk a cyber-attack.

 Across the street, various competitors or suppliers would have been rattled and may also start thinking differently, but again, for how long?

-Once the dust has settled, losses will be added up; they may not please the shareholders, but in a context where many things could go wrong for large firms, do they really matter if the health of the business is strong?
+Once the dust has settled, losses are just losses; they may not please the shareholders, but in a context where many things could go wrong for large firms, do they really matter if the health of the business is strong?
 For St Gobain, Maersk and others – badly hit by the 2017 NotPetya outbreak – lost sales associated with the cyber-attack were estimated in the hundreds of millions and direct costs related to crisis in the tens of millions.
-Unpleasant, not invisible but manageable on a multi-billion balance sheet.
-So it is easy for the cynical agenda to persist… but it is the kind of managerial culture which can only breed more regulation.
+Unpleasant, not invisible but manageable – in good times – on an otherwise healthy multi-billion balance sheet.

 Contact Corix Partners to find out more about developing a successful Cyber Security Practice for your business.